Statics

 Lesson 4 - Connections and Reactions

-Lesson 5 - Static Equivalency
+Lesson 5 - Loads and Static Equivalency

 Lesson 6 - The Centroid of an Area

-Lesson 7 - Friction
+Lesson 7 - (Static) Friction

 Part II: Applying Statics to Planar Structures